 For the complete text [PDF] of Porter Chaffee: Labor Organizer and Activist, 1900-1977 (E-Scholarship).
 Includes complete audio (streaming or download) for the oral history.
 Note: Due to editing by the narrator, there may be some differences between the audio recording and the transcript.
+Please quote from the transcript as the record.
 Audio will be found under "Supporting Material."

 For the complete text [PDF] of Porter Chaffee: Labor Organizer and Activist, 1900-1977 and Audio Clip (UCSC Digital Collections)

 Porter Chaffee's oral history offers valuable primary source documentation on the labor struggles of the 1930s, particularly from the point of view of a Communist labor activist and WPA writer.
 This interview is part of the Regional History Project's Agricultural History Series conducted in 1977.